 Know before you come

-As per Govt. instructions, construction is not allowed 50 metres from the Sea beach.
-Hence unlike Bangkok and Goa the cottages in beach resorts in Andaman are situated at least 50 metres away from the beach and do not face towards sea.
+As per Govt. instructions, construction is not allowed 50 meters from the Sea beach.
+Hence unlike Bangkok and Goa the cottages in beach resorts in Andaman are situated at least 50 meters away from the beach and do not face towards sea.
 Very few available Sea view rooms in Port Blair and Havelock are charged extra.
 A room in a sea view hotel does not guarantee a sea view from your room.

 There is no night life in Andaman !!!
 All bars and restaurants are closed by 10.30 pm.
 There is no Disc or pub.

-Andaman is a no nonsense destination !
+Andaman is a no non-sense destination !

 No sex tourism, Complete communal harmony, No political disturbance, No crime, Literacy and gender balance, Safe for women and couples, Heaven for honeymooners.